virtualagc/virtualagc/yaShuttle/README.md

-*This folder is work in progress and is not presently useful for anything ... beginning with the fact that Space Shuttle software is not presently available.
-The same comment applies to the Space Shuttle web-pages mentioned below.*
+*This folder is work in progress and is not presently useful for much ... beginning with the fact that Space Shuttle software is not presently available.*

 # Table of Contents